OCA/connector/connector/doc/guides/code_overview.rst

 :py:class:`~connector.connector.Binder`

   The ``binders`` give the external ID or Odoo ID from respectively an Odoo ID or an external ID.
+A default implementation is available.

 :py:class:`~connector.unit.mapper.Mapper`